masudias/flicker.photos.search/README.md

 ### Caching images from different sources
 As per the graphical representation above, I am saving the response got from each different servers in a generalized format to be served to the photo list when the application is offline.
 I have come up with a `Photo.Builder` to enforce building the `Photo` object with the parameters that require.
 There is an interface as well named `PhotoMaker` which is implemented by the `FlickrPhoto` class, keeping in mind that each source can have a differnt image url building mechanism.
 As a result we need to have some functions overriden by each photo domain class.
 For example, `FlickrPhoto` class has to overridde the `getPhotoUrl` and `getOwnerPhotoUrl` functions to provide the photo url that has to be saved in the database or to be provided to the `RecyclerView` to display the images.

+## Conclusion
+> This challenge is centered around gauging your knowledge of the Android application flow.

+I have tried to follow the best practices based on my knowledge on Android application development process.
+I have not followed any particular framework.
+However, I am keen learn and develop following one.
+Please note that, the images might take some time to load as I am loading the images with original size here.
+Thanks.